Vets-Who-Code/windows-dev-guide/README.md

 Another quick tip I have is to create a code directory inside of Ubuntu, and then pin it to the quick access menu found on the left side of the file explorer.
 This comes in handy when transferring files quickly between Windows and Linux.

-1. Open file explorer and click on the Ubuntu network drive we created
+1. Open File Explorer and click on the Ubuntu network drive we created
 2. Select the home dir, and then your user directory
 3. Right-click and create a new folder, name it code, or anything else you'd like
 4. Drag that new folder to the left, underneath the star icon that says `Quick access`